aryansnagar/aryansnagar/README.md

-# Hi there, I'm Aryan Nagar! 👋
+## Hi there, I'm Aryan Nagar! 👋

-## 🚀 About Me
+I'm a student of Computer Science at Meerut Institute of Technology, Meerut.

-- 🎓 I'm a student of Computer Science at Meerut Institute of Technology, Meerut.
+- 🎓
 - 💡 I'm a frontend web developer.
 - 🌌 I love Space and tech.